sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/9_Fragments,_Portals,_Refs/106_Refs.md

 - [ ] in vault

 ### Why
-Refs (short for references) is a way to access DOM nodes directly in React.
+- Refs (short for references) is a way to access DOM nodes directly in React.
 It is used to read, and rarely, write to DOM nodes.
 It is especially useful in forms where we need to read `input` elements for values on submission.
+- Usage 2: have state independent of re-renders.

 ### How
 There are 3 parts to the code: